crums-io/stowkwik/README.md

 ### Javadoc

-My main use for annotating code with javadoc comments is for the context bubbles Eclipse creates on hovering the mouse over code.
+My main use for annotating code with javadoc comments is for the context bubbles my IDE pops on hovering the mouse over code.
 I comment more than most tho, so generating this might help.
 Incant the following in the project directory:

 > `$ mvn javadoc:javadoc`